pygame-community/LegacyWeeklyChallenges/general_instructions.md

 then you only need a statement like `mainloop = App.run` if the `run()` method is your main loop, to have your submission discovered.

+### External modules

+It is possible to use modules others than pygame in your submission.
+However, please try to keep it as the minimum possible.
+Keep in mind also that people may have trouble installing your requirements, and then won't be able to play your entry.

+In order to use external modules, you need to have a `requirements.txt` file at the root of your submission.
+This file contains the name of the modules that you need, one by line but without any version specified.

+Users will be prompted to install them when running your entry (without just having the game crash).

 ### Submitting your entry

 Before the deadline, make sure that your entry is runnable both via the showcase,